Galaxy and Halo Root Systems: Fingerprints of Mass Assembly: Introduction

 \subsection{A 2D Illustration}

-Even if there can be essential differences between a 2D and the actual 3D universe, it is often instructive to start with a 2D version of a 3D process.
-Fig.\ \ref{fig:haloroots2d} shows halo root systems from a 2D $N$-body simulation with $256^2$ particles.
-We used the python code of \citet{Hidding2020}, with its default settings (a box size of 50 Mpc/$h$, and a power-law power spectrum with slope $n=1/2$), and for dynamical simplicity, an Einstein-de Sitter expansion history.
+There are essential differences between a 2D and the actual 3D universe, but as an introduction, it can be easier and more computationally fast to investigate a 2D version of a 3D process.
+Fig.\ \ref{fig:haloroots2d} shows halo root systems from a 2D $N$-body simulation with $512^2$ particles.
+We used the python code of \citet{Hidding2020}, with an Einstein-de Sitter expansion history, a box size of 50 Mpc/$h$, a power-law power spectrum with slope $n=-1/2$, and an initial power-spectrum cutoff at 0.2 Mpc/$h$.

-For halo-finding in the final snapshot, we used a simplification of the {\scshape origami} \citep{FalckEtal2012} algorithm, entirely coded in python.
-We tagged particles which differed in their place in line (lines being rows and columns along the axes, and $45^\circ$-diagonals), comparing initial and final orderings.
-The {\scshape origami} morphology was the number of orthogonal axes in which a particle was tagged as out-of-order; a halo particle has crossed along two axes.
+For halo finding in the final snapshot, we used a simplification\footnote{We tagged particles which differed in their place in line (lines being rows and columns along the axes, and $45^\circ$-diagonals), comparing initial and final orderings.
+The {\scshape origami} morphology is the number of orthogonal axes in which a particle was tagged as out-of-order; a halo particle has crossed along two axes.
 This only required comparison of ordered to `argsort' arrays in each row and column, extremely fast.
 However, this simple method misses some crossings, because assuming that orderings become randomized in a collapsed structure, there is some chance of a particle happening to recover its initial place in line.
 So, there were holes of untagged particles in collapsed patches; we filled these minimally, with the scikit-image \citep{scikit-image} `morphology.remove\_small\_holes' function.
-We then defined haloes as contiguous sets of halo particles in Lagrangian coordinates; note that this contrasts with below findings about streaks originating far outside haloes.
+We then defined haloes as contiguous sets of halo particles in Lagrangian coordinates; note that this contrasts with below findings about streaks originating far outside haloes.} of the {\scshape origami} \citep{FalckEtal2012} algorithm, entirely coded in python, which we make publicly available, at (\url{https://github.com/neyrinck/origami2d}) with minimal 2D simulation code from \citet{Hidding2020}.
+While other halo-finders such as Friends-of-Friends (FOF) could be straightforwardly ported to 2D, with some tuning of the linking length, this dynamical algorithm requires no such tuning.